CSCRC-SCREED/CSCRC-SCREED.github.io/README.md

 ## The Uploading Process
 Once you are done During the uploading process, users need to attach a form with all the required metadata (see separate file)

+To upload data, there are two methods.
+User can use either of them to upload dataset
+### Method 1:
-To upload data, users need to do following steps:
+To upload data with methhod 1, users need to do following steps:

 * Go to [CSCRC-SCREED](https://github.com/CSCRC-SCREED) and login.
-* Click repositories on the top to create a GitHub repository to host a dataset.Click on the **+** on the top right as shown below.
+* Click repositories on the top to create a GitHub repository to host your dataset.
+* Click on the **+** on the top right as shown below.

   ![How to create a GitHub repository to host a dataset](https://dataherb.github.io/assets/videos/dataherb-demo-ufo-create-new-repo.gif)